 You will note the use of the feminine in no je vere che.
 E je vere che (it is true that) and no je vere che (it is not true that) can be used to make an objection.

 The verb savê means to know; al sa is its masculine, third-person singular, presint indicatîf conjugation.

 God knows that

 You have encountered la dì che before; you will recall that it means the day that.

 The second-person plural, futûr sempliç conjugation of the verb mangjâ is o mangjarês.

 From verse 17, you will recall the following text:

 la dì che tu ’nt mangjarâs, tu murarâs

-the day that you shall eat of it, you shall die
+the day that you will eat of it, you will die

 In the current verse now, rather than ’nt, you find its full form int: